GitoriousLispBackup/eql/CL_EQL/README.txt

 to requests from EQL (see "cpp/*").

-In order to gracefully stop '(ev)', use the Qt button "Back to REPL" shown at the top of the desktop while '(ev)' is running.
+In order to gracefully stop '(ev)', use the Qt button "Back to REPL" shown at the top of the desktop while '(ev)' is running (note also the 'no-button' argument).

 If you don't need to pass data at execution time, you can forget about '(ev)' (that is, you will never need to block your REPL).